The idea that walking barefoot outside will “ground” us and make us healthier.

 – Reducing inflammation

-- Improving sleep
+– Improving Sleep

 – Improving menstrual and female hormone symptoms

 Walking outdoors barefoot is definitely the most cost-effective and easiest way to ground yourself.
 If you live close to the ocean or other natural body of water that you can swim in, this is another great way to practice earthing.
 The skin must be touching the earth for at least 20 minutes (preferably longer), uninterrupted, to notice any effects.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 It’s important to check with a doctor before taking this or any new product, especially if taking any other medicine or supplement or if pregnant or nursing.
 Be sure to check ingredients to make sure there is no risk of an allergic reaction.

 Have you ever tried earthing or grounding before?
 Did you notice any change?
+Share below.

 Wells, Katie.
 (January 23, 2019).
 Earthing & Grounding: Legit or Hype?
 (How to & When Not To).
 Wellness Mama.
 Retrieved from https://wellnessmama.com/5600/earthing-grounding/